List of television shows notable for negative reception: Sports

 NBC was also criticized for frequently editing and tape-delaying the opening and closing ceremonies, with "context" as its main reason.
 In 2010, NBC aired the opening and closing ceremonies on a tape delay, even for viewers on Pacific Time, despite being 3 hours behind Eastern Time.
-During the closing ceremonies, NBC went into a 65-minute intermission to air a series premiere of The Marriage Ref and local newscasts, and returning to the ceremonies at 11:35 PM ET/PT.
+During the closing ceremony, NBC went into a 65-minute intermission to air a series premiere of The Marriage Ref and local newscasts, and returning to the ceremony at 11:35 PM ET/PT.
 This spawned outbursts from upset viewers, especially on Twitter, when several performances were cut off.

 In 2012, NBC cut a tribute to the victims of the July 7, 2005 London bombings in favor of a Ryan Seacrest interview with U.S. swimmer Michael Phelps during the opening ceremonies.
 Ultimately, this caused the hashtag #NBCFail to trend on Twitter.
 The network was criticized for cutting up to 27% of the closing ceremonies to air local newscasts and a sneak preview of the NBC sitcom Animal Practice.

 In 2014, NBC also received criticism for cutting the video segments on the Olympic Torch relay and not showing the mascots.
 It also received criticism for cutting the Olympic Oaths and IOC President Thomas Bach's speech on discrimination and equality.
 It was also criticized for setting a 90-minute window to air the closing ceremonies.
 In addition, they used the times before and after the 90-minute window to air a sneak preview of another sitcom, Growing Up Fisher, at 10:30 PM ET/PT, and a documentary on Tonya Harding and Nancy Kerrigan which aired between 7 PM and 8:30 PM ET/PT.
 In 2016, NBC aired both of the ceremonies in a 1-hour delay (at 8 PM ET/PT) and it also drew criticism for the excessive number of advertisements it aired during the delayed ceremony, and cutting 38% of the closing ceremony.

 NBC also received criticism for an alleged pro-American bias despite such bias being far less than other national Olympic broadcasters such as Canada and Russia, and for various comments made by commentators during the Olympics in 2016 and in the opening ceremony of the 2012 Olympics.